hhalmeida/MEAP-Manager-Users/timeWork.md

 >	-- Testing project,
 >	-- testing instalation for run project
 >	-- create readme.md for guide to install and run project.
+>
+> - 14/11 :: 10:30 - 13:00
+> -- Adjust UX
+> -- Adjust API List All Users
+> -- Implemented verification if User and histories is empty objects.
+>
+> - 14/11 :: 14:30 - 18:00
+> -- Ajust API list Users for create history when dont exists user registred
+>
+>
+>
+>
+>
+>